threecuptea/kafka-streams-examples/README.md

 ### kafka-streams-example collects small projects that I worked on using Kafka streams.
 This is the first time I wrote java 8 lambda and built with gradle.
 Those projects were inspired by kafka-src streams-examples.
 I plan to include scala examples too.
 #### The topics include:
    1. WordCountLambdaDemo (working example)
-      The instruction to run integration tests is in javadoc of that class
+      The instruction to run integration tests by starting real Kafka server etc. is in javadoc of that class

       To run WordCountDemo in streams-examples of Kafka-src